Tag Archives: YURT

 With today’s drafting and 3D technology, we can throw a curve ball at the past and explore simple bends, compound curves, organic forms of all shapes and sizes.

-Yurt and igloo (photos by Yang Shuo, Unsplash and from buyersask.com)
+Yurt and igloo (photos by Yang Shuo on Unsplash and by Aleksandra Sapozhnikova on Unsplash)

 For vernacular houses, such as a yurt or igloo, curved surfaces were not an indulgence of the architect’s ego.
 Rather, common sense coupled with the laws of nature resulted in rounded shapes, wind resistance, structural efficiency and reduction of wasted materials.

-Solomon R. Guggenheim Museum , New York, New York, (photo by Nicholas Ceglia, Unsplash)
+Solomon R. Guggenheim Museum , New York, New York, (photo by Nicholas Ceglia on Unsplash)

 Frank Lloyd Wright explored curves, but as pure circles and arcs—meaning, as simple forms limited by the tools of the trade and indifference to the Avant-garde.
 As graceful as Wright’s Guggenheim museum is, the design is carefully composed compared to the fluidity and excess we see with today’s explorations with curvature.